Kristin Koberstein, LMFT, PMH-C

 - decreased interest in previously enjoyed activities

 - overly aggressive behavior (verbal or physical)

-- sudden changes in appetite
+- sudden changes in appetite or sleep

 - insomnia or increased sleepiness